-1) Say yes and…– The number one rule of improv is that you say “yes and…” It’s the idea of accepting what your scene partner is offering you, and adding onto that with more support.
+1) Say yes and…– The number one rule of improv comedy is that you say “yes and…” It’s the idea of accepting what your scene partner is offering you and supporting it with additional detail.
 For example, if I said, “I am a farmer,” you would say, “Yes, and you have a cow.”
 Now that example is pretty lame, but the idea is there.
-This rule works the same in the office.
-You always want to stay positive when working with others, and you also don’t want to just do the bare minimum, you want to go above and beyond.
-When your boss asks you to make copies of a presentation for a meeting, you can make those copies and even go above and beyond and offer to bring them to the conference room for her.
-You always want to be positive and support the environment set in place.
+This rule works similarly in the office.
+You want to support your colleagues and go above and beyond the required bare minimum.
+For instance, when your boss asks you to make copies of a presentation for a meeting, you can make those copies and offer to bring them to the conference room.
+You always want to be positive and do more than is expected from you.

 3) Play to the top of your intelligence– Even in situations where you may not be an expert, you can always play to the top of your intelligence.
 What exactly does this mean?
-Well, in improv, it means to respond as closely to what you know.
-If you are labelled a doctor in improv, but don’t know a lot of medical terms, play as smart as you can.
-It’s so much easier to play normal doctor than dumb doctor.
-If you play to the top of your intelligence in everyday life, you don’t dumb yourself down.
-You always have the ability to pull yourself through in any situation if you use everything you’ve got.
-It is so much easier to take a second to find the best solution than to give up and go the easy route.
+Well, in improv, it means to respond with what you know.
+For instance, if you are labelled a doctor in improv, but don’t know a lot of medical terms, play it as smart as you can.
+It’s much easier to play the role of normal doctor than the dumb doctor.
+If you play to the top of your intelligence in everyday life you utilize the knowledge that you do have rather than worrying about the knowledge you don’t have.
+This reminds you that you probably know more than you think and to not dumb yourself down.
+If you consistently apply this mentality to your life you will be able to pull yourself through any situation no matter how unfamiliar.
+So don’t avoid thinking by taking the easiest route, as often this becomes more complicated than had you just taken a moment to think and find the best solution.

-5) Go back to your environment – In an improv scene, once you’ve hit the game or funny situation a few times, it’s always nice to go back to your environment or where you happen to be.
-You let the scene breathe for a bit and go back to “normal” things, so that when you do that funny thing again, it hits harder.
-A breather is important for everyone.
-You need to recognize that it’s nice to keep striving in your work, but a break is needed to give you perspective.
+5) Go back to your environment – In an improv comedy scene, once you’ve hit the game or funny situation a few times, it’s always nice to refer back to your environment or physical setting.
+The idea behind this being that if you let a scene breathe for a bit and go back to “normal” things, when you return to the funny theme, it will hit even harder than before.
+Breathers are important for everyone, in all aspects of life.
+But they are especially important in your professional life as they remind you of your ultimate career goals and ensure you are on the right path.
+While it’s nice to keep striving in your work, a break is needed to give you perspective.
 Sometimes we need to take a step back in order to keep moving forward.
-Don’t be afraid to do that.
-You have to feel comfortable sitting in the silence, because that inspiration will come back and it will come back stronger.
+You have to feel comfortable sitting in the silence, because when that laughter and success returns you will be more prepared than ever.